Home

 Resist, Regret, Repeat

 Consider the choices you’ve made and those you will likely repeat.
 How have they, and do they, get you closer to to what you want and value most for your life?
 How do your decisions improve your quality of life?
-How does what you do affect the quality of life for those you love who are important to you?
+How does what you do impact the quality of living for those you love who are important to you?
 How does what you do (and say) make your life, and their life, better?

 Take a few minutes to consider how you see yourself.
 Perhaps, write out a list.
 List both the positives and negatives that you would say is a reflection of how you see yourself.
 Your list will also reflect life experiences and your understanding of relationships.
 Some of you may have a healthy self-image and identify much more your positive attributes, while others come from experiences, which might include abuse, trauma, betrayal, rejection, and shame.
 But even then, when entirely honest, even those in pain can identify a some self-attributes that reflect some positive, virtuous qualities.